 It’s no secret that fuel prices vary by gas station and by brand.
 Knowing which stations offer the best prices and directing your drivers to fuel at those fuel locations can lower costs.
-Universal products don’t have the brand restrictions that a major oil company card (e.g., Shell, 76, Chevron, etc.) would have.
+Universal fuel cards don’t have the brand restrictions that a major oil company card (e.g., Shell, 76, Chevron, etc.) would have.
 With brand-specific cards, drivers are often limited to that merchant’s stations, even if better prices are just across the street.
-In contrast, a universal card provides consistent savings by shopping across brands.
+In contrast, a universal fuel card provides consistent savings by shopping across brands.
 Some options, like the Voyager card, even have mobile apps to help you find the best priced gas station while on the road.

 Reduce Opportunity Costs

-The ability to shop across brands can lower fleet fuel costs, but experienced managers understand the importance of balancing the price per gallon against the opportunity costs associated with operating a commercial vehicle.
-To determine this balance, you need to know how much it costs your fleet when drivers go out of their way to find certain fuel locations or brands.
+The ability to shop across brands can lower fuel costs, but experienced managers understand the importance of balancing the price per gallon against the opportunity costs associated with operating a commercial vehicle.
+To determine this balance, you need to know how much it costs your fleet when drivers go out of their way to find certain locations or brands.

 The most obvious advantage universal cards offer is the ability to save time.
-Cardholders can fuel anywhere, without having to expend time and energy trying to find a specific retailer.
+Cardholders can refuel anywhere, without having to expend time and energy trying to find a specific retailer.
 At first glance, driving a few minutes out of the way might not seem like a big deal, but driving just 10 minutes further, every day, for the entire year ends up being over 40 hours annually!
 That’s an entire work week wasted.

 Let’s get more specific about the opportunity costs at play here.
 Though variability between industries and individual companies makes computing the total cost difficult, we are able to make rough estimates based on the known costs of operating a vehicle.